 Applicants should be responsible, time-oriented and have an eagerness to learn.

 We are happy to assist interns in applying for school credit.
-A Racial Justice Stipend may be available.

 People of color, trans people, and people with intersex conditions are strongly encouraged to apply.

 Please send a resume and cover letter to email@example.com or by mail to

 Applications will be accepted on a rolling basis.
 Please indicate Summer, Fall, or Spring in your application.

 The Sylvia Rivera Law Project is seeking Legal Interns for the Direct Services Team.